lsst-sitcom/sitcomtn-152/index.rst

 .. abstract::

    Report on the initial installation and testing of the laser and Collimated Beam Projector during the ComCam campaign.
+We include an in-depth discussion of the measurement of the ComCam g and r band filter throughputs.

 Introduction
 ============